-a.
-Insert the bolt into bolt carrier with the extractor facing right side of carrier.
+2. Insert the bolt into the front of the bolt carrier with the extractor oriented to the right side.

 WARNING ASSEMBLY

 FAILURE TO INSTALL CAM PIN MAY RESULT IN INJURY OR DEATH TO THE USER AND CATASTROPHIC DAMAGE TO THE FIREARM.